ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

   return sql
 ```

-3. In `backend-flask/services/home_activities.py` endpoint we will add the folling code:
+3. In `backend-flask/services/home_activities.py` endpoint we will add the following code:

 <b>Notes:</b>
 * To run the code below the legacy `return` variable must be commented or removed.
-* This new code will get logged in local posgres db, get the needed info and returns the outpur in json format.
+* This new code will get logged in local posgres db, get the needed info and returns the output in json format.

 ```python
 from datetime import datetime, timedelta, timezone